rvarki/RLZ-RePair/README.md

   -s SEQ_FILE, --seq SEQ_FILE
                         The sequence file to compress.
   -m MIN, --min MIN     The minimum phrase length threshold for an RLZ phrase to be stored as a non-explicit phrase.
+  -i ITER, --iter ITER  The number of RePair iterations to be performed before early termination.
   -t THREADS, --threads THREADS
-                        Number of threads for RLZ section (default 1).
+                        Number of threads for RLZ section (default = 1).
   -v {0,1,2}, --verbosity {0,1,2}
                         Set verbosity level (0 = none, 1 = basic, 2 = detailed).

+Gonzalo's RePair Options:
+  --standard            Runs Gonzalo's standard RePair on the RLZ-RePair compressed string.
+Requires the -i option.
+  --mem MEM             Maximum memory available to Gonzalo's standard RePair (MB).
+Must be used with --standard flag.

 Decompression Options:
   -d COMPRESS_PREFIX, --decompress COMPRESS_PREFIX